JaceDaDorito/Fogbound-Lagoon/README.md

 - Koopahunter197 / Iris - Playtesting, a player in the trailer, and made me remodel the beach.
 - IbanPlay - Playtesting, a player in the trailer, and approval that my stage is good.
 - Gavran - Playtesting, Lore Writer, and ripped a limb off my body each time Hank isn't networked.
+- ItsDoge / Katie - New Icon art.
+- Mystic - Russian translation
+- El-Freddy - Spanish translation
+- Damglador - Ukrainian translation
-- ICap_I and WoolieGaming - Showcasing the mod!
-I am very happy both of you are having fun.
+- ICap_I, WoolieGaming, and Race - Showcasing the mod!
+I am very happy all of you are having fun.
 - The rest of the Slipstream Team for being great devs and helping me do what I love to do.
 Thank you all so much.

+#### And Thank you to all the players who genuinely enjoy the mod.
+Crazy we hit 15k downloads!!!